NanoExplorer/Zeus2-cycle-box/README.md

 For most people, you will only need the "library," which allows viewing HK data and uploading settings.
 Please view its separate [README.md file](cycle-box-lib/README.md)

 The server code runs on Python 3 and depends on the following packages:
-* pymongo
-* dnspython
+* the cycle box library pip package and its dependencies
 * labjack and the exodriver (or windows equivalent, available from the labjack website, only required on the computer running HK_server.py)
-* tabulate (for the live_table.py script)
-* scipy
-* numpy
-* matplotlib (for the live_plot script)

-Unfortunately, it also depends on a python2 installation for controlling the motor boxes.
-Some code will need to be updated to point correctly to the python2 binary.
+* Python2 for running the motor box control scripts.

 Make sure that a file called "mongostring" is created in the same directory as the pytho files that includes the ip address, username and password to the mongodb database in the format `mongodb_srv://<USERNAME>:<PASSWORD>@<HOSTNAME>/options` I don't know the full story, but this is what I'm using now for an externally hosted MongoDB database.
 I will need to migrate back to a local database before APEX.